lulco/uniman/README.md

 Usage
 -----
-In general usage is simple: select one of available driver (service), connect to the server and view available data.
+In general, usage is simple: select one of available driver (service), connect to the server and view, edit or delete available data.